Shillelagh1/ConwayPlusPlus/README.md

 # Execution
 The executable only accepts one argument.
 This is the name of the binary playspace file to load on startup.
 Example:
 > ./a.out Flyer.bin

+If a nonexistant or invalid playspace file is specified, you will be prompted for the playspace resolution.
 # Controls
 ## Editing
 To edit the play area, click on the window with the mouse cursor.
 The state of the cell at the mouse cursor will be toggled.